Classical Drama and Theatre

 Finally, the disposition of the scene, at least as much as we have of it, inclines one to side with Pasiphae who makes several very good points.
 This is an uncomfortable prospect for most people, especially an ancient Greek man, inasmuch as she is a lustful foreign princess who has practiced bestiality and conceived by interspecial miscegenation a murderous bull-child, all in all, not the sort of woman rational Athenians in the Classical Age usually married and took home to their mothers.
-But in this drama Euripides makes it more difficult than it ought to be to see things the way the viewers naturally wanted, to argue with qualification that the adulterous Pasiphae is wrong instead of her cuckolded husband.
-So, one of the things, it appears, that made this tragedy so compelling—and such a tragedy that it's now lost—was how sensationally tasty it was, if at the same time rather difficult to swallow.
+But in this drama Euripides makes it more difficult than it ought to be to see things the way the viewers naturally wanted, to argue without qualification that the adulterous Pasiphae is the one who is wrong, not her cuckolded husband.
+So, one of the things, it appears, that made this tragedy so compelling—and such a tragedy it is that the full play is lost—was how sensationally tasty it was, if at the same time rather difficult to swallow.

 2. Euripides and the Radical Right